cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 the same source but to different service ports may be routed to distinct service endpoints.

+For unconnected UDP services an implicit affinity is implemented for kernels 5.4 and beyond in order to not cause disruptions on service endpoint updates.

 kube-proxy Replacement Health Check server
 ******************************************
 To enable health check server for the kube-proxy replacement, the